History of cheese: Asia

-Modern
+Modern history: Mass production and popular consumption (1800CE - Today)

+Spread and evolution of cheeses

 Until its modern spread along with European culture, cheese was most common by far in Europe, and the Middle East and North Africa.
 It was unheard of or far less common in sub-Saharan Africa, the rest of Asia, and pre-colonization Americas.
 Although cheese is still less prominent in local cuisines outside of Europe, the Middle East, and the Americas, most cheeses have become popular worldwide through the spread of European and Euro-American empires and culture.